 How to get tested

-No appointment is needed and everyone is welcome.
 Enter CiCo Park from the Kimball/Candlewood driveway and follow the signs to the 4H barns near Pottorf Hall.
-Participants will get a free, nasal swab PCR test that checks for active virus.
-Results take an average of 48 - 72 hours and all participants will be contacted.
+Results take an average of 3 -5 days hours and all participants will be contacted.

 Questions about free testing?
 Please call the Riley County Health Department at (785) 776-4779 during regular business hours.